Pnutkamon/Pnutkamon/README.md

 - 👋 Hi, I’m @Pnutkamon
 - 👀 I’m interested in art design and adapt with engineer.
-I love game and I would like to work in product design about toy (in disney like that).
-And I am intersted in UX/UI design!
-- 🌱 I’m currently learning React.JS
+- 🌱 I’m currently learning React.JS and Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...